vezzolter/DSA/DataStructures/Tree/BST/BST.md

 # &#x1F559; Origins
 The concept of Binary Search Trees as a data structure is attributed to the work of several computer scientists and mathematicians over the years.
 This list includes **A.S.
 Douglas(?)**, **P.F.
 Windley(?)**, **Andrew Donald Booth**, **Andrew John Theodore Colin** and **Thomas Nathaniel Hibbard**.
 All of them contributed in some way to the idea of BST around **1959-1962**.
-Establishing the starting point for the development of new data structures, balanced versions.
+Establishing the starting point for the development of new types of trees, such as balanced and string versions.